If you’ve come across a snake recently, you reacted in one of two ways:

 However, more recently, there have been many measurements that though, aren’t up to that length, are in themselves impressive and worthy of attention.

 A recent and verified example is offered by the Guinness World Record team of Medusa, a reticulated python held in Kansa city.
-Medusa, for the records, 7.67 meters long and is currently the holder of the title, ‘Longest Snake – Living (captivity)’ title.
+Medusa, for the records, measures 7.67 meters long and is currently the holder of the title, ‘Longest Snake – Living (captivity)’ title.

 Reticulated pythons, boas and green anacondas are amongst the three largest species ever found on our planet.